 What Are They Looking For: Something fun.

-In case you’re not sure how it works (where have you been the last eight years!?), you make a profile, put in your preferences and are then presented with a match in the surrounding vicinity, containing their picture and a short bio.
+In case you’re not sure how it works, you make a profile, put in your preferences and are then presented with a match in the surrounding vicinity, containing their picture and a short bio.

 You can then choose to either swipe right if you’re interested, or left to continue searching.
 If both you and your chosen partner like each other, you’ll receive a notification allowing you to start messaging them.